 Just Roots listens to the community, builds strong partnerships across diverse sectors and develops programming that is both accessible and comprehensive.
 These efforts demonstrate our ability to have meaningful and far-reaching impact on our community; a community that we care deeply about.
 Food is a universal need and as a result offers a bridge to bring people together, individually and collectively.
-We are growing healthy for our community, our citizens and our farms.
+Just Roots works hard to build organizational sustainability for the sake of our community, our citizens and our small, local farms.

 Mission accomplished are two words every nonprofit wishes to declare and yet, like so many others who have come before us, we have much work ahead.
 Celebrating one’s victories is important.
 We do not achieve our goals alone; we realize them through our collective efforts.
 In a relatively short period of time, Just Roots has achieved much and attained many of its initial goals, goals that were informed by members of our community.
 We celebrate our shared success together.
 A couple of our highlighted achievements can be found below.